Click the 9-grid icon at the top, then click Analytics.

 An Analysis Workspace project is created that contains several panels.
 At the top, a table of contents and introduction is shown, allowing context to the report and navigation to individual reports.
 Click a link within the table of contents or expand a panel’s accordion to view those reports.

-- People-based segments: Contains a segment dropdown that allows you to view device specific data.
+People-based segments: Contains a segment drop-down list that allows you to view device specific data.
 This panel encourages experimentation with segments to see how including or excluding device types affect reports.